Table of Contents

 Gradle configuration instructions

-When using the C++ API, you need to enable Native Build in Gradle.
-Only the Java API requires no configuration.
-You can use ndk-build (Android.mk) for configuration.
+When using the C++ API, Native Build needs to be enabled in Gradle.
+Only applicable to Java API without configuration.
+You can configure using ndk-build (Android.mk).

 android {